-While every hostel does things in their own way, there are some things you can expect from working hostel jobs:
+While every hostel does things in their own way, here are some tips for what you can expect from working hostel jobs:

 As with many hospitality jobs, you’ll be required to be on a certain shift for a specified amount of time every day, and fulfill certain tasks in that timeframe.
 All the while chatting with guests and having a good time, of course!

 Given that working at a hostel is a pretty laid-back kind of gig, chances are you’ll get a few days off in a row to either further explore your city, or take off and check out a neighboring one.

 While hanging out at the hostel is always fun, you’re working abroad to get a deeper sense of the destination, and taking time to explore and dive into the culture is essential to that process.

 Perhaps the best part about working at a hostel is all the people you’ll meet along the way.
 And perhaps the hardest part about working at a hostel is having to say goodbye to those same people.

 Of course, this is par for the course with life on the road, but it’s definitely one of the more bittersweet aspects.
 Expect to make lifelong friends, and expect to have wild experiences with people who were only meant to drop by your life for a day or two.

 Is Working At a Hostel For You?

 Trait #1 – An Outgoing Nature

 In all the potential hostel jobs listed above (with perhaps the exception of cleaning staff), the common denominator is that you’ll have to be “on” a lot of the time.